InfOmics/PLB2020/README.md

 - exercises

 ### News
 !!!
-Deadline to upload your solutions to Bioconductor Q&A - 2: January 7th 2021 9am (CET) !!!
+Deadline to upload your solutions to Bioconductor Q&A - 3: January 15th 2021 9am (CET) !!!

-!!!
-On January 8th will be held the Bioconductor Q&A - 3 !!!

 ## Course contents
 The following contents are available in ```lectures_materials_and_slides``` directory: